Jean Segura: "Stealing first base"

 In the eighth inning of a game on April 19, 2013, Segura stole second base, and then "stole" first base, then was thrown out trying to again steal second base.
 After Segura singled and stole second, and Ryan Braun walked, Segura and Braun attempted a double steal.
 However, Segura retreated to second after the pitcher Shawn Camp threw to third base instead of pitching.
-With both Segura and Braun standing on second base, both were tagged, and by baseball's rules, it was Braun who was out.
-However, Segura thought that he himself was out and began to head back to the Brewers' dugout (which happened to be on the first-base side of the field), until first base coach Garth Iorg instructed Segura to stand on first base, where he was ruled safe.
+With both Segura and Braun standing on second base, both were tagged, and by baseball's rules, Braun was ruled out.
+However, Segura thought that he himself was out and began to head back to the Brewers' dugout, which was on the first-base side of the field, until first base coach Garth Iorg instructed Segura to stand on first base, where he was ruled safe.
 Two pitches later, Segura was caught stealing second base.

 The play resulted in much confusion regarding whether Segura should have been allowed to retreat to first base after he had legitimately occupied second base.
 The umpires allowed it under a rule that specifies only that a player may not retreat if the intent is to "confuse the defense or make a travesty of the game," as Segura was doing no such thing but was simply confused.
-MLB later declared that the ruling on the field was wrong, as a rule forbidding a player from reaching a base after "abandoning the effort" at baserunning should have superseded the rule invoked when calling him safe, and that Segura should have been called out at first base.
+MLB later declared that the ruling on the field was wrong, as a rule forbidding a player from reaching a base after "abandoning the effort" at base running should have superseded the rule invoked when calling him safe, and that Segura should have been called out at first base.

 Because the usual methods of reporting baseball play-by-play do not allow for a runner on second to retreat to first base, some records of the game indicate that Segura remained on second and was thrown out trying to steal third base, though this is not what occurred.